background-image

 Experience

-• Assisted in the design and execution of experiments investigating the effects of stress on memory.
+• Assisted in the design and execution of experiments on synaptic plasticity.

 Education